trueRNG/woodcock/README.md

 woodcock
 ========

-woodcock tracking + path tracing
+This is a global illuminated volume renderer featuring woodcock tracking & importance sampled path tracing.